 MAKING FILMS THAT MAKE A DIFFERENCE

-Hear from filmmakers whose films are being screened in the Festival.
-They will discuss the special challenges and the commitment it takes to make issue-oriented films, often telling stories that are outside of the mainstream.
+Speakers were filmmakers whose films were screened in the Festival.
+They discussed the special challenges and the commitment it takes to make issue-oriented films, often telling stories that are outside of the mainstream.

 ISSUES FORUM – RACE & CLASS IN TODAY’S AMERICA

-Join an esteemed panel of local leaders for a discussion on Fifty Years Later: How Far Have We Come Since the March on Washington?
-With our first black president entering his second term of office, we take a look back at the progress made in U.S. civil rights/ race relations since Dr. Martin Luther King Jr.’s speech from the Lincoln Memorial steps.
+An esteemed panel of local leaders discussed Fifty Years Later: How Far Have We Come Since the March on Washington?
+With our first black president entering his second term of office, they looked back at the progress made in U.S. civil rights/ race relations since Dr. Martin Luther King Jr.’s speech from the Lincoln Memorial steps.
 How far are we from achieving his dream of freedom and justice for every American?
-The panelists will consider the implications of recent policies and rulings – the handling of the Trayvon Martin case, the Supreme Court’s decision to strike down a portion of the Voting Rights Act, the controversy surrounding the NYPD’s Stop-and-Frisk policy – on U.S. civil rights.
-And they look at the historical feelings of alienation and disempowerment that persist within U.S. (minority/ black) communities as a result of such policies and practices.
-Then we ask: how might this legacy be addressed and overcome?
+The panelists considered the implications of recent policies and rulings – the handling of the Trayvon Martin case, the Supreme Court’s decision to strike down a portion of the Voting Rights Act, the controversy surrounding the NYPD’s Stop-and-Frisk policy – on U.S. civil rights.
+And they looked at the historical feelings of alienation and disempowerment that persist within U.S. (minority/ black) communities as a result of such policies and practices.
+Then they asked: how might this legacy be addressed and overcome?

 - Sunday, September 22, 7pm, 330 Winter Park Plaza, 330 W. Fairbanks Avenue

-Following the screening of “Take Me Home” at 5:30pm, a panel of leaders from different faiths will discuss the issues raised in the film.
-Ticket for the film required.
+Following the screening of “Take Me Home” at 5:30pm, a panel of leaders from different faiths discussed the issues raised in the film.